wirlydev/NotesForMe/content/blog/tsql-pivot-operator/index.md

 |----------------|----------------|----------------|------|
 |3			     |5               |0               |5     |

-The wrestler who won the National Championship with the most career losses will win the ficticious "Foster Resilience Award".
+The wrestler who won the National Championship with the most career losses will win the ficticious "Annual Drew Foster Resilience Award".

 ##What does the original data look like?